Recycle Guide

 YES!

-Cardboard boxes (flattened), newspaper, magazines, catalogs, phone books, scrap paper, junk mail, cartons (milk, juice, soup), paper bags.
-Shredded paper is allowed if the cut is longer than 2 in. and the paper is contained in a paper bag.
+Cardboard boxes (flattened), newspaper, magazines, catalogs, phone books, paperback books, scrap paper, junk mail, cartons (milk, juice, soup), paper bags, clean take-out/delivery pizza boxes (no food, grease ok).
 (Businesses: ask your garbage company).

 NO!

-These paper items do not belong in the recycling: Coffee cups, to-go cups, to-go food containers, paper plates, paper towels, napkins, facial tissue, wax-coated cardboard, pizza boxes, frozen food boxes, label-backing sheets.
+These paper items do not belong in the recycling: Coffee cups, to-go cups, to-go food containers, paper plates, paper towels, napkins, facial tissue, wax-coated cardboard, frozen food boxes, label-backing sheets hardback books.
 Paper coated with food, wax, foil or plastic.

 Metal